Mohammad Khoshchehreh: Political life

 But Mr. Khoshchehreh refers to the supreme religious leader of Iran, Ayatollah Ali Khamenei, who has the final word on all state matters, with the utmost respect.
 He calls himself a principlist, one of the religious conservatives who threw their support behind Mr. Ahmadinejad and who are now divided between his supporters and his critics.

 He said that a principlist was a politician “who was loyal to his principles and did not sacrifice national interests for the sake of his party’s interests.”

 Mr. Khoshchehreh was one of the critics of Mr. Ahmadinejad's budget in Parliament in February.
 The budget, he said, would allow the president to withdraw $65 billion from oil revenues, as opposed to the $15 billion called for in the country's four-year plan.

 He said that influential supporters of the president in Parliament had forced through the budget, and he accused the critics of causing tension between Parliament and the government.

 He has warned that Mr. Ahmadinejad's economic policies have led to inflation and have only made the poor poorer and the rich richer.

 “People’s hope grows like a bubble when politicians give populist promises,” Mr. Khoshchehreh said.
 “But if these hopes are not materialized, the bubble bursts and the consequences are disastrous.”

 Mr. Khoshchehreh began expressing his concerns about the president as early as October 2005, three months after Mr. Ahmadinejad took office.
 “The three principles of dignity, wisdom and expediency are mere slogans on the country’s foreign policy agenda,” the English-language newspaper Iran Daily quoted him as saying, criticizing the way the president was approaching foreign policy.

 Last year, he said in an interview with the ISNA news agency that he worried that the perception among many Iranians that Mr. Ahmadinejad had failed as president would leave people disappointed with religion.
 He said this was because Mr. Ahmadinejad had said his government would be based on religious values.

 “The failure of the government would make the system pay the price, and society will move toward secularism,” he warned.

 In the recent interview, he expressed concern about Mr. Ahmadinejad's confrontational approach to foreign policy.
-“This approach might have resulted in the short term but it is not proper foreign policy,” he said.
+“This approach might have results in the short term but it is not proper foreign policy,” he said.

 Analysts view Mr. Khoshchehreh as part of the new class of politicians who have grown more moderate because of the need to deal with the realities of governing as members of Parliament.